sigasi/sigasi_insights/content/manual/rules/_index.md

 ---
-title: "Linting rules detailed"
+title: "Linting rules"
 ---

-Test content
+These chapters contain detailed explanations for the various linting rules.